lasseignelab/Cancer_Signature_Reversion/README.md

 Department of Cell, Developmental and Integrative Biology, Heersink School of Medicine, University of Alabama at Birmingham, Birmingham, AL, 35294, USA.

 ## Dockers
-In addition to the scripts here, the main Docker image used for this analysis is publicly available on Docker Hub (jenfisher7/rstudio_tf_dr_v3).
+In addition to the scripts here, the main Docker image used for this analysis is publicly available on Docker Hub (jenfisher7/rstudio_cancer_dr).
 For the drug structure similarity analysis, a different Docker image was used (jenfisher7/rstudio_sex_bias_analysis).

 ## Scripts

+**Download data**
 - 211213_recount3_download.Rmd

+**PLIER for transfer Learning**
 - 220728_plier_recount3_wo_gtex_tcga.Rmd

+**Tau value calcuation for signature reversion**

+These scripts use the conda environment file XXX.
+The ".sh" file was used to submit the cluster job on a slurm system in an array format.
+The R scripts were executed by these cluster job scripts.
+This allowed for more parrallel runs of the tau calculations.

+For GBM:
+ - 220125_TAU_calc_LINCS_step2_v3.R
+ - 220125_TAU_calc_LINCS_step2_v4.sh
+ - 220208_tau_GBM_1HAE.sh

+For Pancreatic Cancer:
+ - 220526_tau_calc_YAPC.R
+ - 220526_tau_calc_YAPC.sh

+For Liver Cancer:
+ - 220526_tau_calc_HEPG2.sh
+ - 220526_tau_calc_HEPG2.R

+For Lung Cancer
+ - 220526_tau_calc_A549.R
+ - 220526_tau_calc_A549.sh

+Combine list for lung, liver, and pancreatic cancer from array runs
+ - 220601_tau_A549_HEPG2_YAPC_df.R
+ - 220601_tau_A549_HEPG2_YAPC_df.sh

+**Disease signature development and signature reversion for glioblastoma, lung, liver, and pancreatic cancer**
 - 220112_gbm_deseq2_transfer_learning.Rmd
-- Tau value calculations for GI1
 - 220118_GBM_SignatureSearch.Rmd
 - 220405_limma_GBM.Rmd
 - 220523_pca_analysis_other_cancers.Rmd
-- Tau value calculations for other cancer cell lines
 - 220601_Liver_SignatureSearch.Rmd
 - 220606_lung_cancer_signaturesearch.Rmd
 - 220607_PAAD_SignatureSearch.Rmd

+**Compare candidates and disease signatures**
 - 220608_gbm_CT_PRSIM_UPDATE.Rmd
 - 220614_LINCS_profile_candidates_all_cancers.Rmd
 - 220627_more_methods_comparsions.Rmd
+- 220805_network_differences_methods.Rmd
+- 220706_drug_structure_test_gbm.Rmd
+- 220920_disease_genes_plots.Rmd

+**Additional transfer learning analysis**
+- 220427_transfer_learning_gene_label_testing.Rmd
 - 220323_PLIER_LVs.Rmd

-- 220315_figure2_additional.Rmd <- this needs heavy adjustment
-- Drug structure similarity analysis
+**GBM candidate selection and candidate testing analysis**
 - 220503_PRISM_top_candidates_plotting.Rmd

+**Function scripts**
+- functions_cancer_signature_reversion_JLF.R
+  - This a script with functions for the analysis scripts above.
+Most of the functions were written by Jennifer Fisher.
+However, some of the functions were developed by others.
+These functions have a comment with them about who wrote the function and if there were any changes to them for our specific study.
+- signaturesearch_functions.R
+  - This a script with functions from the singatureSearch R package for tau calculations.
+- plier_util.R
+   - This is a script from the MultiPLIER paper.
+It contains functions used for the transfer learning components for this project.
+- test_LV_differences.R
+  - This is a script from the MultiPLIER paper.
+It contains functions used for the transfer learning components for this project.

 ## Lasseigne Lab
 <img src="https://www.lasseigne.org/img/main/lablogo.png" width="200" height="200">

 ## Acknowledgements